LSNicholls/Serenity-WinAuthSample/README.md

 ## Steps ##

 The full content of the implementation instructions has been moved to a [content file in the project](./Modules/Doc/DocPage.cshtml), so it can be displayed within the sample application.

+To access the full page of instructions, run the app and use the "i" button on the top bar (it has the tooltip "Windows Authentication steps/instructions", just to the left of the "switch language" icon.